 GM Truck and SUV Airbag and Seatbelts May Fail During Crash

-GM Trucks and SUVs utilize a control unit known as the Sensing and Diagnostic Module (SDM) for control of airbag deployment and seatbelt tightening.
+GM trucks and SUVs utilize a unit known as the Sensing and Diagnostic Module (SDM) to control airbag deployment and seatbelt tightening.

 SDM Design Defect Was Intentional

-The SDM design defect was purposeful and not accidental.
+The SDM design defect was purposeful, not accidental.
 It was reportedly intended to reduce injuries caused by late airbag deployment.
-The SDM prevents airbag employment in crashes that last longer than 45 milliseconds.
+The SDM prevents airbag deployment in crashes that last longer than 45 milliseconds.

-Late airbag deployment had been attributed to a number of injuries during the “first generation” period of airbag use which was reportedly the reason for the design factor.
-Since that time, airbag technology has improved dramatically and such injuries are rare, however GM did not change the deployment time.
+Late airbag deployment had been attributed to a number of injuries during the “first generation” period of airbag use, which was reportedly the reason for the design factor.
+Since that time, airbag technology has improved dramatically and such injuries are rare.
+Despite this, GM did not change the deployment time of its airbags.
 While the truck and SUV division left the deployment time at 45 milliseconds, other automobile design groups, including the GM cars group, began to employ a much longer time of 150 milliseconds.

 GM Knew About SDM Design Defect

-When the company was acquired by “new” GM in 2009, the knowledge of the defect and objections of engineers was included in old company documentation and has continued to grow as the number of accidents has increased.
-Despite this knowledge, GM Truck and SUVs have continued to be manufactured with the defect, even though the company has already settled multiple personal injury lawsuits for the airbag failures.
+When the company was acquired by “new” GM in 2009, the knowledge of the defect and objections of engineers was included in old company documentation.
+Since then, GM continued to receive reports of issues with its SDM design as the number of accidents increased.
+Despite this knowledge, GM continued to manufacture trucks and SUVs with the defect, even though the company has already settled multiple personal injury lawsuits for airbag failures.

 Safety Information Not Included for GM Truck Airbag Failure

-Since 1999, at least 1,298 people have been killed or injured when the airbags did not deploy in a truck or SUV crash.
-Despite the knowledge, GM has not included the information in the owner’s manual, marketing or other materials and has continued to sell the vehicles.
+Since 1999, at least 1,298 people have been killed or injured when the airbags did not deploy in a GM truck or SUV crash.
+Yet, GM has not included this information in the owner’s manual, its marketing, or other materials, and continues to sell the vehicles affected by the SDM design defect.

 Information about airbags and seatbelts is mostly extensive and specific but does not include warnings about SDM shutoff.
 Marketing information for GM SUVs and Pickups has often included claims about “safety” and “protection” when referring to airbags.
 This left consumers unaware and may have resulted in injury, death, or harm and financial loss due to compromised safety.